 Most are single case reports, but there are also a couple of small case series.
-As mentioned above, B-cell NHL was the most dominant lymphoma subgroup, followed by T-cell lymphoma, and plasma cell myeloma (also termed multiple myeloma).
-More than 70% of the cases of iridal lymphoma were unilateral.
+As mentioned above, B-cell NHL was the most dominant lymphoma subgroup, followed by T-cell lymphoma and plasma cell myeloma (also termed multiple myeloma).
+More than 70% of the cases of iris lymphoma were unilateral.

 Apart from a dominant iris involvement, scattered lymphoma cells were also observed within the adjacent anterior chamber and ciliary body in some patients.
 In the latter cases, it is not clear from the descriptions provided whether these lymphomas were primarily arising in the iris or whether they secondarily infiltrated the iris stroma by contiguous spread.
-In our review of the literature, it was indeed difficult to discriminate between cases that were primarily arising in the iris, and those that may have arisen within the anterior choroid/ciliary body and then secondarily infiltrated the iris.
-Therefore, for the purposes of this review, ‘iris lymphoma’ was strictly defined as that with predominant disease in the iris, to distinguish it from a ciliary body lymphoma with the bulk of the disease within the ciliary body, from a choroidal lymphoma with predominant lymphoma in this location, and from a vitreo-retinal lymphoma, with the disease occurring mainly within the vitreous and/or retina.
+In our review of the literature, it was indeed difficult to discriminate between cases that were primarily arising in the iris and those that may have arisen within the anterior choroid/ciliary body and then secondarily infiltrated the iris.
+Therefore, for the purposes of this review, iris lymphoma was strictly defined as that with predominant disease in the iris, to distinguish it from a ciliary body lymphoma with the bulk of the disease within the ciliary body, from a choroidal lymphoma with predominant lymphoma in this location, and from a vitreo-retinal lymphoma, with the disease occurring mainly within the vitreous and/or retina.
 This definition correlates with that provided by the Tumor Node Metastatis system for uveal melanoma.4 Consequently, iris lymphoma cases with combined and extensive ciliary body-, choroidal- or vitreo-retinal lymphoma were excluded from this review.
-Taking this anatomical definition into account, it would appear that ~25% of the cases reported in the literature are primary iris lymphoma, and the remainder of the cases are secondary iris NHL (Table 2).
+Taking this anatomical definition into account, it would appear that ~25% of the cases reported in the literature are primary iris lymphomas, and the remainder of the cases are secondary iris NHL (Table 2).

-The age range of patients with iris lymphomas was between 1 - 89 years with a peak in late 50s and early 60s (Table 2).
-The predilection of male and female patients with primary or secondary lymphoma as the same.
-Depending on the extent and subtype of the disease, patients were treated with either external beam irradiation, local intraocular treatments (e.g., Rituximab), systemic therapy or enucleation.
-Table 1 summarizes the data of all iris lymphoma case reports found in our literature review.
+The age range of patients with iris lymphomas was between 1 - 89 years, with a peak in the late 50s and early 60s (Table 2).
+The distribution of male and female patients with primary or secondary lymphoma is the same.
+Depending on the extent and subtype of the disease, patients were treated with external beam irradiation, local intraocular treatments (e.g., rituximab), systemic therapy, or enucleation.
+Table 1 summarizes the data on all iris lymphoma cases found in our literature review.

 3. Lymphopoiesis - opportunities for lymphocyte mutation towards lymphoma

 Knowledge of lymphopoiesis is critical in the understanding of the pathological mechanisms behind lymphoma development.
-At any stage of the differentiation pathway of lymphocytes, genetic alterations may arise in them leading to uncontrolled proliferation of a particular clone, and ultimately the initiation of a lymphoma.26,34,48 These may arise in specific niches within the body (nodal or extranodal), potentially remain localized or spread and become systemic.26,34,48
+At any stage of the differentiation pathway of lymphocytes, genetic alterations may arise leading to uncontrolled proliferation of a particular clone and ultimately the initiation of a lymphoma.26,34,48 These may arise in specific niches within the body (nodal or extranodal), potentially remain localized, or spread and become systemic.26,34,48

 In the healthy person, an intact immune function depends on the regular production of lymphocytes in the bone marrow and thymus.
 Pluripotent hematopoietic stem cells, also the precursor cells for erythrocytes and platelets, are regulated by different cytokines and chemokines (e.g., interleukin-1, -6, -7 or stem cell factor) and develop into lymphatic precursor cells.26,34,48 These cells further differentiate into T- or B-lymphocyte stem cells.
-The T-lymphocyte stem cell migrate into the thymus and undergo a positive or negative selection.26,34,48 After this selection process, these cells differentiate into either CD4+ or CD8+ cells, and are released into the lymph and blood system.
+The T-lymphocyte stem cell migrate into the thymus and undergo a positive or negative selection.26,34,48 After this selection process, these cells differentiate into either CD4+ or CD8+ cells and are released into the lymph and blood system.
 Well-defined subtypes of T-cells are known with differing functions in the immune system.26,34,48